sa-ivannikov/content-borrower/readme.md

 - [ ] Create scheduled task to get and store posts for all recipients
 - [ ] Add posting to a group logic to scheduled task
 - [ ] Learn Telegram API and create a bot to post imgs to a channel
+- [ ] Update number of subs of donor group